czbiohub-sf/grassp/README.md

 git remote set-url origin git@github.com:czbiohub/my-new-project
 ```

-4. Change the package name by changing the name of the `some_package` subdirectory and the project name in `pyproject.toml`.
+4. Change the package name by changing the name of the `some_package` directory *and* the project name in `pyproject.toml`.
 By convention, package names are identical to project/repo names but with dashes replaced by underscores; for example, `my-new-project` would contain a Python package called `my_new_project`.
-(Of course, for complex projects with multiple packages, this rule breaks down).
+(Of course, for complex projects with multiple packages, this guideline breaks down).

 5. Update all project-specific metadata in `pyproject.toml` (including the package description, authors, classifiers, dependencies, URLs, CLI entrypoints, etc).